applivery/applivery-ios-sdk/README.md

 #### Objective-C

-If your project is written in Objective-C, you should also enable the "_Embedded Content Contains Swift Code_" option you'll find in the _Build Settings_ section:
+If your project is written in Objective-C, you should also enable the "_Embedded Content Contains Swift Code_" option.
+You'll find it in the _Build Settings_ section:

 ![Embedded binaries](https://github.com/applivery/applivery-ios-sdk/blob/master/documentation/embedded_content.png)